ZSTelmo/dataCollector/README.md

 # Data Collector

-A Go application that collects data from MySQL databases and exports it to CSV files for further analysis.
+A Go application that collects data from MySQL and PostgreSQL databases and exports it to CSV files for further analysis.

 ## Overview

-This tool executes SQL queries against MySQL databases and writes the results to CSV files with customizable options.
+This tool executes SQL queries against databases (supporting both MySQL and PostgreSQL) and writes the results to CSV files with customizable options.
 It supports configuration through both command-line arguments and a workload configuration file.

 ## Features

-- Connect to MySQL databases using configurable connection parameters
+- Connect to MySQL or PostgreSQL databases using configurable connection parameters
 - Execute custom SQL queries
 - Export query results to CSV files
 - Customize output directory and filenames